Skip to main content

 7. Start all virtual machines that are attached to the target cluster network.

 The virtual machines should have inherited the new MTU.
-You can verify this in the guest operating system using the Linux ip link command and ping 8.8.8.8 -s 8800 command.
+You can verify this in the guest operating system using the commands ip link and ping 8.8.8.8 -s 8800.

 8. Verify that the virtual machine workloads are running normally.